Mary Ellen Callahan: Awards and honors

 Callahan is a Truman Scholar, a national scholarship for public service.
 She was awarded her scholarship for Pennsylvania in 1988.
 She serves on the Friends of Truman Foundation and the Truman Council, a leadership advisory group that meets quarterly and assists on all fronts with the Friends of Truman Foundation's fundraising and communication efforts.
+In May 2026, Callahan was awarded the Joseph E. Stevens Award for Public Service by the Harry S. Truman Scholarship Foundation.

+Callahan is a member of the Council on Foreign Relations.

 In 2011 Callahan received the Federal Computer Week's Federal 100 Award for her work on privacy and cybersecurity.
 In October 2013, Mary Ellen received the Privacy Vanguard Award, given by the International Association of Privacy Professionals, an annual award honoring the privacy professional who has demonstrated outstanding leadership, knowledge and creativity in privacy and data protection.

 Callahan was named a Best Lawyer by the Washingtonian magazine twice: in 2013 in the field of National Security Law, and in 2015, Cybersecurity Law.
 In 2013, she was named a Tech Titan by Washingtonian.

 In April 2022, she received an honorary Doctor of Laws degree from Pitt when she gave the (delayed) 2020 Commencement Address. (rescheduled as a result of the COVID-19 pandemic).

 Callahan received the DHS Outstanding Service Medal from DHS Secretary Alejandro Mayorkas in August 2023, at the end of her tenure as the Chief of Staff to the Deputy Secretary, and another DHS Outstanding Service Medal at the end of her tenure as CWMD Assistant Secretary.

 In 2024, she was named a Homeland Security Trailblazer by Homeland Security Today.

 In 2025, she was awarded the Order of the Dragon, Legionnaire Award by the U.S. Army Chemical Corps Regimental Association.
 To qualify for the Order of the Dragon, civilians must have demonstrated the highest standards of integrity and moral character, and outstanding degree of professional competence, and have contributed to the promotion of the Chemical Corps in numerous ways over the course of their career.